Research assistant workflow

 How to improve reliability

 Reliability usually comes more from workflow design than from simply choosing a stronger model.
-A few practical choices matter a lot:

-• limit the number of sources so the workflow stays focused
+• Limit the number of sources so the workflow stays focused.

-• remove duplicates before synthesis
+• Remove duplicates before synthesis.

-• keep retrieval and interpretation as separate stages
+• Keep retrieval and interpretation as separate stages.

-• preserve intermediate outputs so failures can be inspected later
+• Preserve intermediate outputs so failures can be inspected later.

 What a useful final output looks like

 A good research assistant does not just produce a paragraph of prose.
 It usually returns a more structured answer that is easier to inspect and reuse.
-For example, the final output may include:

-• the original research question
+• Original research question

-• top findings
+• Top findings

-• areas of agreement across sources
+• Areas of agreement across sources

-• disagreements or trade-offs
+• Disagreements or trade-offs

-• open questions that still need work
+• Open questions that still need work

-• recommended next steps
+• Recommended next steps